 Following the promise of leaving no one behind, countries had pledged to accelerate progress for the underdeveloped countries.
 This is why the SDGs have been designed to bring several “zeros” that change life to the world, including zero poverty, zero hunger, zero AIDS and zero discrimination against women and girls.

 This event took place within the framework of the XXV edition of the United Nations Conference on Climate Change (COP25) that is being held in Spain until December 13.
 Last Week King Felipe and Queen Letizia gave a reception at the palace for the Nation heads and Diplomats and then Queen Letizia attended UN Health and Climate Event.

-Coming to What Letizia Wore – Queen Letizia kept her look minimal with all the familiar pieces from her wardrobe.
+Coming to Queen Letizia Style – Queen Letizia kept her look minimal with all the familiar pieces from her wardrobe.
 She brought back her grey Boss Decehsta Glen Check Stretch Cut Cap Sleeve Sheath Dress.

 We first saw the dress in March 2019 at the commemoration act of “World Day of Rare Diseases.

 Letizia topped the dress with her black Zara cape and black skinny belt.

 She was wearing black CH Carolina Herrera Pointed Toe Pumps and

 Her Bezel Pearl Stud earrings finished the look.